SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/custom-database/udef.md

 3. Enter a name and select a type.
 4. Optionally set other field properties, such as whether it is mandatory or should be indexed.
 5. Click **Save**.
-6. Optionally adjust the layout and/or set the field to be shown on the 1st page of the selected screen.
+6. Optionally adjust the layout and/or set the field to be shown on the first page of the selected screen.
 7. Continue adding fields.
 Click **Publish** when you're done.

 > [!TIP]